 The track's skeletal, chiming beat, the latest from producer Evian Christ, one of the integral contributors to Kanye West's Yeezus, offers Brown an ideal canvas to spit his hysterical, drug-addled rhymes.
-It ventures into that same lo-fi horror movie territory that made West's avant-garde opus such a thrilling listen, but stretches way deeper into the nightmare.
+It ventures into that same lo-fi horror movie territory that made West's avant-garde opus such a thrilling listen, but "Pneumonia" stretches way deeper into the nightmare.

 The cadences on the chorus are about the only thing that makes it recognizably hip-hop.
 "Made 30 bands in 30 minutes," Brown spits.
 "Flow sick, nigga, call it pneumonia, I'm on ya."
 The resulting hybrid creature is about 30 times more intriguing than any other rap in rotation right now.

 It's vile.
 It's explicit.
 It leans into every stereotype and scare tactic used to warn kids to keep off the drugs.
 "Running low on alcohol, nigga gotta make a call," Brown raps.
 "Stay afloat, trying not to choke."
 It's the "he thought he was an orange and peeled his skin off" PSA counterpart to Chance the Rapper's tie-dyed and colorful Acid Raps.

 The singles he releases from here are likely only going to get darker.
 But like they're graphic with purpose.